 A course for the advanced college-bound science student, AP Chemistry emphasizes the quantitative, experimental aspects of Chemistry.
 Some of the early work in the course will serve as a review of Chemistry, including topics such as periodicity of matter and chemical reactions, bonding, formula writing, and balancing equations.
 To further the skills of the above concepts there will be a greater emphasis on the chemical and mathematical formulation of these principles.
 Additional topics studied in-depth are thermochemistry, acid-based theory, chemical equilibrium, rates of reaction, chemical thermodynamics, and electrochemistry.
 With the availability of analytic balances, pH meters, and CBI probes, students will be able to further their understanding of chemistry through weekly laboratory work.
 AP Chemistry is equivalent to a college freshman course and is recognized as a laboratory credit course.
-Due to the challenging nature of the subject material, students are required to attend a mandatory lab make-up/review/ help session on alternating Fridays during commons.
 It is expected that students will take the AP exam.
 A summer assignment of selected text chapters is required.
-Those students selecting AP Chemistry must see the instructor before the end of second semester.
-Summer assignments may also be found at the Northview website www.sylvanianorthview.org.
+Summer assignments

+$may\ also\ be\ found\ at\ the\ Northview\ website\ www.sylvanian or thview.org.$